RaAJkiller007/chutiyan-demo/README.md

 # web technologies project
-new folder contain code
+1. new folder contain code for mini project
-new folder 2 contains presentation
+2. new folder 2 contains presentation and cetifications task

-set D file contains exam file of 30 task
+3. set D file contains exam file of 30 task